aromanino/apiextender/README.md

  $
 ```

-Now we extend "/overrideOriginal" endpoint with a plugin.
-To do it we write a plugin function in extend.js
+Now we extend "/overrideOriginal" endpoint with a plugin, writing a plugin function in `extend.js`
 ```javascript
 var plugins=[
     {